signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/3-tem-get-started.md

 #### Map fields to Excel columns

-In this section, specify which columns in the Excel file should map to the fields in ExFlow Travel & Expense Management.
+In this section, specify which columns in the Excel file should map to the fields in ExFlow Travel & Expense.

 Example, if the card number is placed in column D in the Excel file type in D in the field **Card number.**